replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

 ### New Features {#new-features-1-82-0}
 * Adds support for a new air gap bundle format that supports image digests and deduplication of image layers shared across images in the bundle.
 The new air gap bundle format is in Beta.
-To enable this feature on your account, log in to your vendor portal account and submit a feature request for **New air gap bundle format**.
+To enable this feature on your account, log in to your vendor portal account.
+Select **Support** > **Request a feature**, and submit a feature request for "new air gap bundle format".
 * Adds support for deploying images that are referenced by digest or by digest and tag, rather than by tag alone, in online installations that have a private registry configured.
 * Adds support for displaying the config values for each revision deployed in Helm-managed mode (Alpha).
 For more information about Helm-managed mode, see [Supporting helm CLI Installations (Alpha)](/vendor/helm-install).